 - Section 8 housing vouchers

-- Any student financial aid
+- Any student financial aid, including student loans

 - Money gifts of money or lump sum inheritances, capital gains or insurance payments under health, accident or worker’s compensation policies